StudyFrenchSpanish

 When you learn on Duolingo, you earn experience points (XP).

-You earn through various activities like completing individual lessons, placement tests, checkpoint quizzes, skill practice, test out, and stories in a few languages.
+You earn through various activities like completing individual lessons, placement tests, checkpoint quizzes, skill practice, tests out, and stories in a few languages.

 This also assists you in increasing your overall standing in leagues.